evgenyneu/evgenii.com/app/blog/_posts/2014-06-01-google-panda-4-0-update-be-unique-and-valuable.md

 With its algo updates Google is **breaking the spirit** of traditional SEO which was concentrated mainly on cheating.

 Google is interested in showing useful information in search results.
-And if your product is not **unique and valuable** it does not deserve to be found in Google search.
+And if a product is not **unique and valuable** it does not deserve to be found in Google search.